What’s one thing you did in 2020 that was memorable? How about 2019 and 2018?

 Ready for more?

-If you liked this, you’ll also get massive value out of the Grit Meets Growth podcast that I share with Chris Cathers.
+You’ll also get massive value out of the Grit Meets Growth podcast that I share with Chris Cathers.
 It’s for people who want more out of life… at work, at home, in their relationships, and in their health and wellness.
 Find it here or on your favorite podcast platform! – John

 Thank you to Jesse Itzler for turning me on to the Misogi Challenge.
 If you’re interested in learning more about Jesse, he has two great books: